 The NSW Government is reforming the compliance funding system as part of reforms to build a faster, simpler, modern and fair planning system that makes things happen.

 The NSW Government has undertaken a review of compliance levies charged by councils to create a more certain, consistent and transparent planning system.

 The changes remove unnecessary levies on development applications.

 The new framework provides councils with the resources needed to ensure builders are following the rules, while minimising the impact on those who seek to do the right thing.

-We consulted with councils, industry and stakeholders to develop the new compliance levy framework, which will be implemented in stages, from July 2021, to ensure councils have enough time to adapt to the changes.
+We consulted with councils, industry and stakeholders to develop the new compliance levy framework.

 The key changes being introduced are:

 This new fairer system is underpinned by changes to the compliance cost notices.